shnewto/lilac/README.md

     cred:
 ```

-From that file, these data structures are generated.
+From that file, these data structures are generated for use.
 For examples of their usage, check out either [the tests](https://github.com/shnewto/lilac/blob/main/test/lilac_tests.ml) (most straight forward in my opinion), or the debugging logic in the [lilacbin.ml](https://github.com/shnewto/lilac/blob/main/bin/lilacbin.ml) CLI app.

 ```
-type 'a workspace = {
+type 'a target = {
     url: string option;
     user: string option;
     cred: string option;
 }

 type 'a config = {
-    source: 'a workspace option;
+    source: 'a target option;
-    dest: 'a workspace option;
+    dest: 'a target option;
 }
 ```